 One of the best things about living in the Twin Cities is the fabulous arts and cultural scene for kids.
 Museums, concerts, zoos, you name it and the Cities have it.
 A lesser known gem of living here is the overabundance of talented children’s authors and illustrators who call this area their home and make public appearances on a regular basis.
 One of my recent favs is author/illustrator Stephen Shaskan (rhymes with “Trashcan”!).

-Stephen Shaskan's First Picture Book
+First Picture Books

 Stephen Shaskan's Background in ECE

 I first met Stephen when he was a special storytime guest star at my library during Children’s Book Week, and let me tell you, he was wonderful.
 His background is in Early Childhood Education, and you can tell by the way he interacts with children.
 He entertainingly read from his first book, then lead the children in a singalong.
 He also brought his “storytime guitar” to play for the kids . . . it’s totally covered with stickers, AND he lets kids touch and strum it.
 How cool is that?
 He was very charming, I would love to have him back someday.